chrieke/geojson-validator/README.md

 As input, geojsonfix takes a GeoJSON FeatureCollection, Feature, or Geometry.

 ### Parameters
-To only evaluate specific validation criteria use the `validate` function parameters.
-For detailed descriptions on all criteria see the [geojson-invalid-geometry](https://github.com/chrieke/geojson-invalid-geometry) list.
+You can limit the validation to specific criteria.
+For detailed descriptions of all criteria see the [geojson-invalid-geometry](https://github.com/chrieke/geojson-invalid-geometry) list.

 ```python
 # Invalid according to the GeoJSON specification